 How to Save Twitch Streams: For Users

-For fans, if you want to download streaming video on Twitch of your favorite creator, the official features are relatively limited.
-Twitch does not provide a button to download other people's live videos, and can only create 60-second clips.
+For fans like me, if you want to download streaming video on Twitch of your favorite creator, the official features are pretty limited.
+Twitch doesn't give you a download button for other people's VODs, and you can only make tiny 60-second clips.

 Method 1: Save Twitch Channel Streams and Replays with StreamFab

 If you have a certain foundation in coding, you can use YT-DLP open source software, which is safe and free.
-But coding learning is really a pain for me, so I have to pay for convenience and choose some tools available on the market.
+But coding learning is really a pain for me, so I have to pay for convenience and choose some tools available on the market which can directly download Twitch clips to MP4.

 This method is suitable for PC users who wish to save high-quality, lossless Twitch videos.